Menu

 Program Overview

-We are a unique distance program in that we provide all of the rotation sites for our students.
+We are a unique distance program in that we arrange all of the rotation sites and preceptors for our students.

-Track 3: Sept 2023-April 2024; 32 hours/wk, Monday-Thurs; Accepted into University of Alabama (UA) MS Degree, with BS degree and DPD Verification Statement; Courses with UA start, May 2023.
+Track 3: Aug 2024-April 2025; 32 hours/wk, Monday-Thurs; Accepted into University of Alabama (UA) or Texas Tech (TTU) MS Degree, with BS degree and DPD Verification Statement; Courses with UA start May 2024 and TTU can begin in Spring 2024.

-See Prospective Students, for detail program admission requirements.
+See Prospective Students, for detailed program admission requirements.

 The program schedule and supervised practice rotation guidelines are as follows: